 I am the founder and director of the Tsaobis Baboon Project .
-This is a long-term study of the behaviour, ecology, and genetics of a desert baboon population.
+This is a long-term study of the behaviour, ecology, genetics and health of a desert baboon population.
 Research at Tsaobis began in 1990-1991, and has continued on an annual basis since 2000.
-Recent research topics have included leadership and group coordination (e.g. King et al. 2008, 2009), sexual signalling and mate choice (e.g. Huchard et al. 2009, 2010), and social foraging (e.g. Rands et al. 2008, 2006).
+Recent research topics have included personality (e.g. Carter et al. 2012a, b, 2013a,b), social foraging (e.g. King et al. 2009, 2011a; Marshall et al. 2012a, b, 2013), friendships and paternal care (Huchard et al. 2010a, 2013), leadership and group coordination (e.g. King et al. 2008, 2011b; King & Cowlishaw 2009c), and sexual signalling and mate choice (e.g. Huchard et al. 2009a,b, 2010b,c).
 Our work also considers wider aspects of the environment and processes of change (most recently through the Swakop River Woodlands and Wildlife Project).
-This work is carried out with a variety of national and international collaborators, currently including three UK PhD students (Harry Marshall, Caitlin Douglas, Alex Lee) and two international PhD students (Julio Benavides, Alecia Carter).
+This work is carried out with a variety of national and international collaborators, currently including three UK PhD students (Caitlin Douglas, Alex Lee, Cassandra Raby) and one international PhD student (Alice Baniel).
 Further information is available on the Tsaobis Baboon Project webpage.

 The Bushmeat Research Programme

 I am the co-founder and co-director of the Bushmeat Research Programme (with Dr Marcus Rowcliffe).
 The aim of this interdisciplinary programme is to obtain a better understanding of the bushmeat trade, in order to protect species from extinction and to ensure a sustainable harvest for local people.
-Recent studies have focussed on economic and livelihood incentives (e.g. Kümpel et al. 2010a, Cowlishaw 2007), biological sustainability (e.g. Kümpel et al. 2008, 2010b), the impact of armed conflict (e.g. de Merode et al. 2007), and how best to monitor hunter offtake (e.g. Rist et al. 2008, 2010).
-To date, we have worked in more than 12 projects across eight different countries in west and central Africa.
-This work is carried out with a variety of collaborators, currently including three PhD students (Helen Cross, Olly Hymas, and James McNamara).
+Recent studies have focussed on hunting in agricultural landscapes (Schulte-Herbruggen et al. 2013, in press), economic and livelihood incentives (e.g. Kümpel et al. 2010a, Cowlishaw 2007), biological sustainability (e.g. Kümpel et al. 2008, 2010b), and how best to monitor hunter offtake (e.g. Rist et al. 2008, 2010).
+Over the last decade, this research has involved 14 field projects across nine countries in west and central Africa.
+This work is carried out with a variety of collaborators, currently including two PhD students (Tammy Davies, James McNamara).
 Further information is available on the Bushmeat Research Programme webpage.

 The Dynamics of Species Extinctions

-My third research programme uses primates as a model system to explore the underlying processes that lead to species population declines and extinctions.
-Recent studies have investigated why a given species can show such a variable pattern of population decline, both to different anthropogenic threat processes (Isaac & Cowlishaw 2004) and to the same threat process across different sites (Cowlishaw et al. 2009).
+My third research programme uses primates and other mammals as a model system to explore the underlying processes that lead to species population declines and extinctions.
+Recent studies have investigated the impacts of extreme natural events on population declines (Ameca y Juarez et al. 2012, 2013, in press), and why a given species can show a highly variable pattern of population decline to the same threat process (Cowlishaw et al. 2009).
 This programme of work has also produced a book, Primate Conservation Biology (Cowlishaw & Dunbar 2000).
-This research is carried out with a variety of collaborators, currently including two PhD students (Eric Ameca y Juarez, Jessica Bryant).
+This research is carried out with a variety of collaborators, currently including one PhD student (Jessica Bryant).